V-Modder/DropZilla/readme.md

 + Easy to use user interface
 + Full support for Drag 'n Drop
-+ All Fileoperations could be done
++ All fileoperations could be done

 ##ToDo

 - [ ] Check code for thread safe execution
-- [ ] Show down- and uploadspeed
+- [x] Show down- and uploadspeed
+- [ ] Cancel current operation
 - [x] Add Drag 'n Drop to move files and folders
 - [x] Add Drag 'n Drop to download files